-This course is suitable for beginners and all those who love trees.
-No previous knowledge will be assumed.
+This course is suitable for beginners and those who love trees, join Ros Bennett and develop your skills in native tree identification.

 Trees make up one of the most impressive and beautiful features of our landscape.
 They unquestionably constitute one of the most important aspects of our natural heritage.
-The different seasons are reflected dramatically in their changing appearance throughout the year.
+The different seasons throughout the year are reflected dramatically in the changing appearance of trees.
 This course is concerned with their identification.

-The main emphasis will be on tree identification, notably those native to Britain, but we will also pay attention to well-established, introduced species.
+The main emphasis will be on those trees that are native to Britain, but we will also pay attention to well-established, introduced species.
 We will practise working with different keys to identification.
 Part of each day will be spent at the centre sorting through specimens and getting to grips with the terminology of the different shapes of leaves and the different floral designs of those that are still in flower.

 As much time as possible will be spent in the field exploring the local woodlands, hedgerows and wet thickets of the varied habitats nearby in order to practice identifying as many species as possible.